 Sicily.. luscious green olive oil, a leisurely stroll in the afternoon.

-These are the ingredients that have inspired the design of Olio Kensington Street, a new restaurant in inner Sydney by LAVA.
+These are the ingredients that have inspired the design of Olio Kensington Street, a restaurant in inner Sydney by LAVA.

 Sicilian-born award-winning chef Lino Sauro is bringing his cuisine, based on traditional recipes from his family, newly interpreted, to Sydney.
 He uses very few ingredients and wants each ingredient to be visible and detectable.

 Sicily’s passeggiata and extra virgin green olive oil are the two connecting elements that bring the space inside the 19thc Old Rum Store together.

 LAVA created a passeggiata using Sicilian tiles, that flows through the restaurant and connects the kitchen, bar, dining and rooftop areas.
 This circulation system subdivides the space, separating serving spaces and served spaces.
 This is also expressed in the ceiling where a layered green ribbon reflects the floor layout.

 LAVA introduced two pieces of ‘furniture’, free flowing joinery elements for kitchen and bar.
 Soft, dripping, LED-lit lines on the joinery interpret the idea of flowing oil.